HeldLab/ProteoSushi/README.md

-# IMPORTANT NOTE: GUI may not work on your computer
+# IMPORTANT NOTE: GUI may not work on your computer; download from GitHub

 ProteoSushi now currently works as long as you do not start it through the GUI.
 Instead, you must download the code from GitHub and edit the run_proteosushi.py file to change the parameters directly.
 As long as you do this correctly, it should work.
 If you need help, feel free to email me at rseymour@wustl.edu.